open-cluster-management-io/api/README.md

 # open-cluster-management API

-The `api` repository defines relevant concepts and types for problem domains related to managing 0..* Kubernetes clusters.
+The `api` repository defines relevant concepts and types for problem domains related to managing multiple Kubernetes clusters.

 ## Community, discussion, contribution, and support